QUICK SUMMARY

 - 10 drops Citrus Delight Blend

-- 10 drops organic 190-proof grain alcohol (OR the highest-proof alcohol you can get)
+- 10 drops organic 190-proof grain alcohol OR the highest-proof alcohol you can get

 - 10 drops unscented witch hazel

-- Purified or distilled water, as needed
+- Purified OR distilled water as needed

 - 1-ounce spray bottle